 The Bottom Line

-Shortly, purchasing Roomba 650 is a more thoughtful, prominent and beneficial move.
-Having the scheduling feature, auto docking and recharge & resume makes the Roomba 650 more desirable model.
-If you’re still having any second thoughts, make sure to read other reviews written by other buyers at Amazon.
-It’ll help you to make the final call.
+Shortly, purchasing Roomba 650 is a more considered and beneficial move.
+Having the scheduling feature, auto-docking and ‘recharge & resume’ makes the Roomba 650 a desirable model.

 |Robotic Vacuum Name||Roomba 620||Roomba 650|